nephio-project/nephio/krm-functions/interface-fn/design.md

 ### Deleting a child resource, if it is no longer needed

-If there is an existing `IPAllocation` with an `ownerReference` to the `Interface`, but it is deemed to be superflous (e.g. `ClusterContext` was deleted), then the following steps should be taken:
+If there is an existing `IPAllocation` with an owner reference annotation to the `Interface`, but it is deemed to be superflous (e.g. `ClusterContext` was deleted), then the following steps should be taken:
-- set the `deletionTimestamp` field of the `IpAllocation` to the current time
+- set the `krm-fn.nephio.org/to-be-deleted` annotation of the `IpAllocation` to `true`
-- add a `Condition` to the `Kptfile`'s status inidicating that the `IPAllocation` is not in sync (the same condition that was referred to above).
+- add a `Condition` to the `Kptfile`'s status inidicating that the `IPAllocation` is not in sync (the same condition that was referred to above: : `ipam-nephio-org-v1alpha1-ipallocation-<name of the IPAllocation>`).

 We rely on the `IPAllocation controller` to detect that the already allocated IP range should be deallocated and to actually delete the `IPAllocation` from the package after that happened succesfully.

 ### Garbage collection

 In order to handle the deletion of `Interface` resources properly.
-The function should also look for `IPAllocation` resources that have an `ownerReference` to a non-existent `Interface`.
+The function should also look for `IPAllocation` resources that have an owner reference to a non-existent `Interface`.
 The deletion process described above should be applied also to these orphaned `IPAllocation`s.

 ### Updating an existing child resource